Science Outreach at Weill Cornell Graduate School

 Hosted at 1300 York Avenue, participants were greeted by welcome address speaker, Dr. Nicola Dell of Cornell Tech.
 They participated in STEM education workshops ranging from “Tell Alexa What to Do: Building Skills for the Amazon Voice-Activated Personal Assistant” to “If You Build It, They Will Come,” “Diabetes: Exploring Advances in Long-Term Glycemic Control” and “Electroplating” according to personalized schedules built from their individual preferences.
 Workshop facilitators and WCM graduate students facilitated meaningful conversation about STEM education and STEM careers and Dean Augustine M.K.
 Choi provided remarks at the commencement of the lunch hour.

-Another Big Red STEM Day was held on Feb.
-27, 2018 with New York City high school students.
+Big Red STEM Day 2018 was held on February 27 with New York City high school students.

 Children’s Health Council Family Science Day

-TOrC assists the Weill Cornell Children’s Health Council in creating a morning of science events for elementary school aged children and their families.
+Tri-I Outreach Club (TOrC) assists the Weill Cornell Children’s Health Council in creating a morning of science events for elementary-school-aged children and their families.
 In February of 2015, TOrC members planned and implemented a rotation of four stations for older children and two stations for younger children.
 Activities for older children were: Microscope/Strawberry DNA activity (Molecular Biology), Molecular Modeling (Molecular Science), Brushbots (Physics), and Slime (Chemistry).
 Activities for younger children were Fossils (Earth Science) and Brain Hats (Neuroscience).

 Brain Awareness Activities